In the Beginning:

 ?
 What is original sin?

 ?
-Why might it be reasonable to expect God to reverse the curse of original sin after the Flood?
+Why might it be reasonable to expect God to reverse the curse of original sin after the Great Flood?

 ?
 What might explain why such a reversal apparently didn’t happen?